Lam44100/web-fundamentals-assignment/README.md

 ## How to View the Websites Locally

 1. **Open the Project Folder**
-   - Navigate to the project directory in your file explorer: `WebFundamental/templates/`
+   - Navigate to the project directory in your file explorer

 2. **View Individual Cover Letters**
    - Open any group member's cover letter by double-clicking their `index.html` file: